 Subic Bay, Philippines, 9 Aug 1945 – I’ll never forget the first time I heard the words: atomic bomb.
 It was the evening of 9 August 1945.
 I was a Gunner’s Mate Second Class, U.S. Navy, stationed at the Naval Station in Subic Bay, the Philippines.
 Thousands of military personnel were also there staging for Operation DOWNFALL, the invasion of the Japanese Home Islands, planned for later ’45 or in ’46.

-On this particular night, I was at the outdoor theater on base, along with hundreds of other bluejackets, watching Thirty Seconds Over Tokyo with a great cast… Van Johnson, Robert Walker, Don DeFore, Spencer Tracy, Robert Mitchum, and others.
+On this particular evening, I was at the outdoor theater on base with hundreds of other bluejackets watching Thirty Seconds Over Tokyo.

-Little did I know then, this atomic bomb — new to me and millions of others — would figure prominently in my life in the not-so-far future.
+Little did I know, this atomic bomb – new to me and millions of others – would figure prominently in my life in the not-so-far future.

 Excerpted from Operation Crossroads, Lest We Forget!
 An Eyewitness Account, Bikini Atomic Bomb Tests 1946 by William L. McGee with Sandra V. McGee.